European companies confront IPO risks as Renk cancels float

 Fuel payment card provider DKV Mobility - backed by CVC Capital Partners - is still considering whether to issue its intention to float in October despite market conditions, a person close to the deal said.
 The company declined to comment on its plans.

-Meanwhile, French software provider Planisware has been sounding out investors for its intended listing on the Paris bourse and is still set to price on Wednesday.
+Meanwhile, French software provider Planisware has been sounding out investors for its intended listing on the Paris bourse and is still set to price next Wednesday.

 Perfumery chain Douglas and long-distance bus operator Flix are considering IPOs in Germany next year.
 German shoe brand Birkenstock has chosen New York for its billion-dollar issue.